umath92/MoviesOnBooks/README.md

 MoviesOnBooks
 =============

-MoviesOnBooks is a website which features all movies based on books eg. Harry Potter, A beautiful mind, etc. A database provides the user with a platform to query movies which have their origin in books.
-The query result contains all the inormation (about actors, graphics, characters, comics etc.) which the user many get from an independent online search.
+MoviesOnBooks is a website which features all movies based on books eg. Harry Potter, A beautiful mind, etc. It is a platform where users can query books or, and movies.
+The query result contains inormation about actors, graphics, characters, comics etc.; All this information has voon crawled from the web.

 This database was created on PostgreSQL and webcrawling was done using PHP.